Alex-Linhares/FARGonautica/CODE_OF_CONDUCT.md

 Unacceptable behavior from anybody is bad.
 Anyone asked to stop unacceptable behavior is expected to keep it cool.

-## 6. Whatever was here was deleted

-## 7. Addressing Grievances
+## 6. Addressing Grievances

-See a therapist.
+Post an issue, let others discuss it, then see a therapist if you're not satisfied with the outcome.

-## 8. Scope
+## 7. Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all venues.

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-## 9. Contact info
+## 8. Contact info

-linhares@clubofrome.org.br
+linhares@clubofrome.org.brbutrememberthenospammingrule

-## 10. License and attribution
+## 9. License and attribution

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).